Amended Complaint Template, Free Download 2026

 Plaintiff [____________] ("Plaintiff"), by and through undersigned counsel, files this [First / Second] Amended Complaint against Defendant [____________] ("Defendant") pursuant to [Rule 15(a) of the Federal Rules of Civil Procedure / applicable state procedural rule] and in support thereof states and alleges as follows.
 [This Amended Complaint is filed as of right within the time period allowed under Rule 15(a)(1) / This Amended Complaint is filed with leave of Court granted on ____________ / Defendant has consented in writing to the filing of this Amended Complaint.]

-COUNT I (AMENDED), [____________].
-Plaintiff incorporates by reference all preceding paragraphs.
-[Restate the cause of action with amended factual support.]
-The amendments to this Count are necessitated by [newly discovered evidence / the need to conform pleadings to proof / additional facts revealed through discovery / correction of a technical deficiency identified by the Court].
+COUNT I, [____________].
+Plaintiff realleges and incorporates by reference each preceding paragraph of this Amended Complaint as though fully set forth herein.
+[State each element of the cause of action and the facts satisfying it: ____________.]
+[If this Count was pleaded in a superseded pleading, restate it in full here; the amendments to it are necessitated by [newly discovered evidence / the need to conform the pleadings to the proof / additional facts revealed through discovery / correction of a deficiency identified by the Court].]

-WHEREFORE, Plaintiff respectfully requests that this Court enter judgment against Defendant and award: (a) compensatory damages in an amount to be proven at trial; (b) [any new or modified relief sought]; (c) pre-judgment and post-judgment interest; (d) attorneys' fees and costs, including those incurred in connection with this amendment; and (e) such other and further relief as this Court deems just and proper.
+WHEREFORE, Plaintiff respectfully requests that this Court enter judgment against Defendant and award: (a) compensatory damages in an amount to be proven at trial; (b) [any additional or modified relief sought: ____________]; (c) pre-judgment and post-judgment interest; (d) attorneys' fees and costs to the extent permitted by statute or contract; and (e) such other and further relief as this Court deems just and proper.

 Signature Requirements